Skip to Main Content

 U.S. Government Publishing Office

 The U.S. Government Publishing Office is responsible for publishing the U.S. Reports.
 You can find more recent versions of opinions for free on their website.
+Pagination of opinions that have not yet been published in the official U.S. Reports is available in the preliminary prints and slip opinions.
+Under slip opinions, the official citation for the opinion (which may change once published) is available in the far right column.

 Library of Congress